Monday, December 24, 2007

 Fans of the show are probably looking at my rating above, scratching their heads and thinking three and a half stars is excessive.
 That I'm bias.
 You're thinking three stars seems more on the mark.
 But that's the thing.
 Giving this season three stars would be like some kind of admission that even when this show isn't at its absolute best it can be categorized as "good," "average" or in the slightest bit comparable with anything else on television.
 What's really scary is despite the network clearly running interference it's still better than anything on television.

-While I found some of the changes made to the show this season to be questionable (and there are times when you can almost see the network notes onscreen) I can't say I was angered or offended by any of them or that the overall integrity of the series was compromised in any way.
+While I found some of the changes made to the show this season to be questionable (and there are times when you can almost see the network notes onscreen) I can't say I was angered or offended by any of them or that the overall integrity of the series was compromised.
 But there was something in this DVD set I was angered by and it had nothing to do with the third season.
 Instead, it was on a bonus disc of special features, one of which gives us a glimpse of what the show would have become in its fourth season had it been renewed and paints its cancellation in a whole different light for me.

 Season 3 should stand as a warning sign against network meddling and what can happen when the wrong element of a show is emphasized.
 It's a testament to Thomas and his writers that by the end they were able to overcome this intrusion, finish strong and deliver a reasonably satisfying conclusion.
 It's also worth noting that this final season is nowhere near the disaster everyone has made it out to be and at worst it's merely uneven.
 A step down only in comparison to the other two.
 Haters are quick to point out the flaws but may have missed the flashes of brilliance that come in the form of interesting new directions for certain characters, a couple of great guest starring performances, and Thomas' refusal to lose sight of "the big picture," even when we we fear he has.